Goran2412/darkrpblackhud/README.md

 HUD upgrades:

--"+" on hud now used to let know the player if he is arrested. (red means arrested) -Armor bar not breaking out of its max range (used math.Clamp) -Now shows license next to the HUD
+1) "+" on hud now used to let know the player if he is arrested. (red means arrested)
+2) Armor bar not breaking out of its max range (used math.Clamp)
+3) Now shows license next to the HUD

 ==========================================================================================